2024년 3월 고2 모의고사 변형 (18-30번)

 24년 3월 고2 모의고사 23번

-When some people speak of design with empathy, what that translates to is that companies should take into account the specific needs of different populations — the blind, the deaf, the elderly, non-English speakers, the colorblind, and so on — ____ designing products.
+When some people speak of design with ____ what that translates to is that companies should take into account the specific needs of different populations — the blind, the deaf, the elderly, non-English speakers, the colorblind, and so on — when designing products.

 24년 3월 고2 모의고사 24번